Entrebear/dubsh/README.md

 ### Docker build note (workspace packages)
 The Dockerfile builds only the workspace packages required by the web app (`@dub/utils`, `@dub/ui`, `@dub/embed-react`) before running `next build`.
 This avoids building optional packages (like `@dub/cli`) that can fail in container builds.

+### Build reliability (npm registry)
+If your host uses an npm proxy/mirror that intermittently serves 404s or integrity mismatches, this repo includes a root `.npmrc` and Dockerfile config to force the official npm registry and increase fetch retries.